AlexanderC/terraform-website-s3-cloudfront-route53/README.md

 # Terraform setup for S3 static site with CloudFront, Certificate Manager and Route53

+> This fork makes  this module compatible with Terraform 0.12

 This Git repository contains the required [Terraform](https://www.terraform.io/) scripts to setup a static website, hosted out of an S3 bucket.
 The site is fronted by a CloudFront distribution, uses AWS Certificate Manager for HTTPS and allows